 College of Arts, Humanities, and Social Sciences

 Imagine, for a moment, an orchestra.
 You have been playing clarinet, second chair in this ensemble for some time.
 You have been there long enough to earn tenure.
 (Yes, orchestra players in major professional ensembles earn tenure.)
-You have consistently arrived at rehearsals on time, have prepared your part thoroughly, conferred regularly with other players in the woodwind section, have performed admirably in concerts, and you have even volunteered to serve on the orchestra’s governing committee representing the musicians in the ensemble.
+You have consistently arrived at rehearsals on time, have prepared your part thoroughly, conferred regularly with other players in the woodwind section, have performed admirably in concerts, and have even volunteered to serve on the orchestra’s governing committee representing the musicians in the ensemble.

 Similar to teaching, chairing a department has its challenges and frustrations.
 It also, like teaching, has its moments of exhilaration and deep satisfaction, of making a difference in people’s lives.
 You also will need to accept criticism and learn from the suggestions of your colleagues.
 You won’t be able to please everyone.

-This goal of this website is to help you at the start of your role as a department chair.
+The goal of this website is to help you at the start of your role as a department chair.
 It will offer practical advice and guidance, and it will offer ideas on how you can make this role your own.
-It is written and compiled by your colleagues at DU, some of whom are directors or chairs while others are members of the faculty.
+It is written and compiled by your colleagues at DU, some of whom are directors or chairs, while others are members of the faculty.
 Our hope is to provide you with a better understanding of your new responsibilities, that you will take this moment as an opportunity to gain new insight into this institution, and that you will assume this role to make a difference in your program, its vibrancy, and its significance at the University of Denver.
 What will your mindset be?
 What do you want to achieve?

 Bennis, Warren.
 On Becoming a Leader.
 New York: Addison Wesley, 1989.